Frequently Asked Questions About Going Solar

-Making the switch to renewable energy is exciting and likely raises a lot of questions.
+Making the switch to renewable energy is exciting and likely raises a few questions.
 Here are some frequently asked questions you might already be thinking about as you consider embarking on your solar journey.

 Whether you're hoping to reduce your energy footprint or are eager to offset your electricity bills, these questions are a great launching point for any solar project.